 - The Predator Is Real: The point is, a real predator has coalesced around these qualities.
 But our description of it is only metaphoric.

-- A Non-Dogmatic Structure of Thinking: This one is mad, but free.
+- A Non-Dogmatic Structure of Thinking: This one is mad, but freeing to the writer.
 It’s a way of summarizing the series to that point.

 - Post-Modernism as a Depersonalization/Derealization Crisis: Professional thinkers (academia) hit a dead end with regards to Meaning and Big Questions.
 Here’s how I “keep going” through this impasse and find meaning in the absence of certainty.